 It’s that time.
 You’re carrying another human, there is an almost mystical aura permeating through your skin, but in between episodes of reflux – you ponder why wrinkles can’t be relaxed during pregnancy (you probably don’t, but we’ll tell you anyway).

 I think the first thing we need to do is clear up the medical guidance on this this topic.
-The toxin used in wrinkle relaxing injections has a wide range of applications.
+The botox used in wrinkle relaxing injections has a wide range of applications.
 Not only can it reduce fine lines and wrinkles, it can also be used to prevent bladder spasms for example (I’ve personally injected the bladder of patients during my days working in Urology.
 You need to give x10-30 the strength compared to cosmetic procedures on the face #funfact).

 Anti-wrinkle injections are contraindicated if:

 - You are currently pregnant (doesn’t matter how many weeks gone you are)

 But why is it not safe to have botox injections during pregnancy?

 The truth of the matter is no one has conducted a robust clinical trial evaluating the safety profile of botox during pregnancy.
 We know that it is a neurotoxin and when you have a little one growing inside of you, in theory there is a risk for neuro-developmental issues by the toxin traveling through your blood vessels to your baby.
 Having said this, the doses used for facial aesthetic purposes are often very low.